lnd4812/mod-21-mern-book-search-engine/README.md

 ## Testing

-Apollo explorer sandbox [Apollo GraphQL](https://studio.apollographql.com/sandbox/explorer) although the continuous rendering of React as changes are made to the code does enable the development to measure the impact of each change in the code.
+Apollo explorer sandbox [Apollo GraphQL](https://studio.apollographql.com/sandbox/explorer) was used to test the back-end, while the continuous rendering of React as changes are made to the code does enables the developer to measure the impact of each change in the code (unless there is an uncaught reference error where process is not defined due to some iframe element)

 ## Credits

-Assistance was provided in my weekly tutoring session, one of the Learning Assistants via AskBCS and the usual visits to the Stack Overflow website [https://stackoverflow.com](https://stackoverflow.com).
+Assistance was provided in my weekly tutoring session, askBCS and the usual visits to the Stack Overflow website [https://stackoverflow.com](https://stackoverflow.com), GitHub, React.JS examples and several miscellaneous Google searches.

 ## Questions?